The Institute for Applied Research (IAF) serves as the central contact point for all research activities of the university.

 In addition, IAF and its members promote practical relevance in the education of students.
 By integrating research projects into teaching and combining them with bachelor or master theses, students are given the opportunity to work on research projects.
 The IAF Research Management informs professors about current research programmes, supports them in processing new applications and advises them in project management.

 The Institute for Applied Research is under the direction of a scientific directorate.
-From right to left: Scientific Director: Prof. Volker Coors, Substitutes: Prof. Uta Bronner, Prof. Berndt Zeitler
+From left to right: Substitute: Prof. Berndt Zeitler, Scientific Director Prof. Uta Bronner, Prof. Dr. Dieter Uckelmann